jgthomas/succ-functional-tests/README.md

 ### changes

-* Tests now grouped by theme
+* Tests now grouped by language feature

 * Test script now outputs green or red for passing and failing tests, respectively

+* General refactoring of test script

 * Added tests for further unary and binary operators